sai19/nanonets/README.md

 Prediction module expects four parameters: input_a, input_b, multiple_pairs, out_json.
 The default values of multiple_pairs and out_json are "false" and "prediction.json" respectively.
 If multiple_pairs is true then input_a, input_b should be csv files with the path info of individual images (sample csv files are provided).
 The output is the similarity score of all the corrosponding pairs.

 ## Validation module
 validate_on_lfw is forked as it is from the starter code.
 This is used to evaluate the performance of the network.
-The current version achieves an accuracy 0.937, with angle between the embeddings as the measure for similarity.
+The current version achieves an **accuracy 0.937**, with angle between the embeddings as the measure for similarity.
 The similarity score can be changed by updating config.py